The C API

 )

-This functions sets attributes on a previously node.
+This function sets attributes on a previously created node.
 All optional arguments of the function become attributes of the node.

 On a shader node, this function is used to set the implicitly defined shader arguments.